redwoodjs/redwoodjs-com-archive/docs/testing.md

 > Something to note is that the structure of the data returned by your `QUERY` and the structure of the object returned by the mock is in no way required to be identical as far as Redwood is concerned.
 You could be querying for an `article` but have the mock return an `animal` and the test will happily pass.
 Redwood just intercepts the GraphQL query and returns the mock data.
 This is something to keep in mind if you make major changes to your `QUERY`—be sure to make similar changes to your returned mock data or you could get falsely passing tests!

+Why not just include this data inline in the test?
+We're about to reveal the answer in the next section, but before we do just a little more info about working with these `mocks.js` file...

-Once you start testing more scenarios you can add custom mocks functions with different names for use in your tests.
+Once you start testing more scenarios you can add custom mocks with different names for use in your tests.
 For example, maybe you have a case where an article has no body, only a title, and you want to be sure that your component still renders correctly.
 You could create an additional mock that simulates this condition:

 ```javascript
 // web/src/components/ArticleCell.mocks.js